litecoin-foundation/litecoinbook/README.md

 # Mastering Litecoin

-Mastering Litecoin has been forked and revised from Mastering Bitcoin for litecoin developers.
-Although the first two chapters cover litecoin at a level that is also approachable to non-programmers.
+Mastering Litecoin has been forked and revised from Mastering Bitcoin for litecoin developers, although the first two chapters cover litecoin at a level that is also approachable to non-programmers.
 Anyone with a basic understanding of technology can read the first two chapters to get a great understanding of litecoin.

 # Issues, Errors, Comments, Contributions